DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/08-deep-learning/homework.md

 ### Question 6

-What is the standard deviation of validation accuracy for the model trained with augmentations?
+What's the average of validation accuracy for the last 5 epochs (from 5 to 10) for the model trained with augmentations?

 ## Submit the results